fortinetdev/terraform-provider-fortios/website/docs/r/fortios_firewall_security_policyseq.html.markdown

   Plan: 0 to add, 1 to change, 0 to destroy.
   ```
-  We can find that `policy_status` has been changed from "" to:"policy with policy_src_id(7) is 2 ahead of policy with policy_dst_id(5)", This also means that the relative position and configuration of the two policies does not match.
+  We can find that `state_policy_srcdst_pos` has been changed from "" to:"policy with policy_src_id(7) is 2 ahead of policy with policy_dst_id(5)", This also means that the relative position and configuration of the two policies does not match.

   5 Execute terraform apply again, 7 will be moved behind 5, terraform plan will show the status is consistent.
   ```hcl